 Acting on the recommendation of the Governance and Nominating Committee, the Board determines whether or not each director is independent.
 Based on information provided by each director, the Board considers all of the relationships each director has with the Corporation in light of the independence standards described in section 1.4 of National Instrument 52-110 - Audit Committees.
+A director is considered independent only where the Board affirmatively determines that the director has no material relationship with the Corporation.
 The Board has determined that, of our seven current directors, six directors, or 86%, are independent directors under the standards described in section 1.4 of National Instrument 52-110 - Audit Committees.
 Jason W. Cohenour is the Corporation's President and Chief Executive Officer and is not considered to be independent under these rules.
 Each of the Audit, Human Resources and Governance and Nominating Committees consist entirely of independent directors.